devnibo/songy/README.md

 ...
 ```

-`<filename_wihtout_extension>` shouldn't contain any hyphens (`-`) or umlauts.
-This will be taken as the command in the list of songs and telegram will only treat the whole name as a command if you meat this requirement.
+`<filename_wihtout_extension>` will be taken as a bot command.
+Telegram has the following rules about bot commands: `Commands must always start with the / symbol and contain up to 32 characters.
+They can use Latin letters, numbers and underscores`.

 `<song_title>` can contain umlauts.
 `<song_lyrics>` can contain umlauts.